apache/nifi-minifi-cpp/docs/devops/README.md

   # NEEDED for MiNiFi C++ Core, MainExe, Standard Processors
   # NEEDED for MiNiFi C++ GTESTS (SKIP_TESTS=False, ENABLE_EXPRESSION_LANGUAGE, ENABLE_ROCKSDB, BUILD_ROCKSDB)

+# NOTE: To build minifi with JNI and SFTP and its tests requires system java and maven installed
+  # and the environment variables for java and maven must be set on the system
+  # However, the conan approach is less reliant on system since conan installs java and maven
+  # and establishes the necessary environment variables for easier integration with minifi C++
 cmake .. -DUSE_CONAN_PACKAGER=OFF \
          -DUSE_CMAKE_FETCH_CONTENT=ON \
          -DCMAKE_BUILD_TYPE=Debug \